UCMercedACM/Chapter-Website/README.md

     * CD into your desired location to clone the repository
     * Type in the command “git clone [link to your forked repository]” and press enter
       * e.g: “git clone https://github.com/ryanlee68/Chapter-Website”
+* CD into that clone you just made
 * Make sure you're in the react branch (Most likely you'll be in the right branch)
+  * How to make sure you're in the right branch:
+    *Type in "git branch -a" and make sure the asterisk * is right next to "react"
   * How to switch branches:
     * First, make sure that you're CD'd into the forked repository
     * Use the command “git checkout origin/react” in your terminal and press enter